Third Universal Definition of Myocardial Infarction

 10. Consistency to the definition of MI would inform a standardized approach for interpretation across different trials.

-Clinical Topics: Cardiac Surgery, Heart Failure and Cardiomyopathies, Invasive Cardiovascular Angiography and Intervention, Noninvasive Imaging, Stable Ischemic Heart Disease, Aortic Surgery, Cardiac Surgery and Heart Failure, Cardiac Surgery and SIHD, Acute Heart Failure, Heart Failure and Cardiac Biomarkers, Interventions and Coronary Artery Disease, Interventions and Imaging, Angiography, Magnetic Resonance Imaging, Nuclear Imaging, Chronic Angina
+Clinical Topics: Cardiac Surgery, Heart Failure and Cardiomyopathies, Invasive Cardiovascular Angiography and Intervention, Noninvasive Imaging, Stable Ischemic Heart Disease, Atherosclerotic Disease (CAD/PAD), Aortic Surgery, Cardiac Surgery and Heart Failure, Cardiac Surgery and SIHD, Acute Heart Failure, Heart Failure and Cardiac Biomarkers, Interventions and Coronary Artery Disease, Interventions and Imaging, Angiography, Magnetic Resonance Imaging, Nuclear Imaging, Chronic Angina

 Keywords: Coronary Artery Disease, Myocardial Infarction, Myocardial Ischemia, Plaque, Atherosclerotic, Heart Injuries, Gadolinium, Troponin T, Electrocardiography, Heart Valve Prosthesis Implantation, Angioplasty, Magnetic Resonance Imaging, Percutaneous Coronary Intervention, Consensus, Coronary Vasospasm, Biological Markers, Coronary Angiography, Reference Standards, Heart Failure, Cardiovascular Diseases, Critical Illness, Oxygen, Coronary Artery Bypass